markmo/dltemplate/src/rl/survey_of_methods/README.rst

     Q_values = sess.run(Q_out, feed_dict={inputs: [state]})
     action = np.argmax(Q_values)

-Variation - Optimistic Greedy.
+**Variation - Optimistic Greedy**.
 Initialize all actions to optimistic value, such as 1, to ensure that all actions are tried at least once.

 ::